Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 Refer to adult dosing.
 Note: May contain a significant amount of sodium; consult product specific labeling for amount.
 The geriatric population may respond with a blunted natriuresis to salt loading.
 This may be clinically important in diseases such as congestive heart failure.

-Alternate dosing: Infants, Children, and Adolescents: IM, IV: 150 to 200 mg/kg/day in divided doses every 4 to 6 hours; maximum daily dose: 12 g/day (Red Book [AAP 2015]); however, manufacturer labeling suggests a maximum daily dose of 6 g/day in adults when treating severe infection
+Severe infections: Infants, Children, and Adolescents: IM, IV: 150 to 200 mg/kg/day in divided doses every 4 to 6 hours; maximum daily dose: 12 g/day

-Due to methicillin-susceptible Staphylococcus aureus (MSSA): IV: 100 to 150 mg/kg/day in divided doses every 6 hours for 7 to 14 days; maximum daily dose: 12 g/day
+Methicillin-susceptible Staphylococcus aureus (MSSA): IV: 100 to 150 mg/kg/day in divided doses every 6 hours; maximum daily dose: 12 g/day

 IM: After reconstitution, vials will contain oxacillin 250 mg/1.5 mL.
 Refer to manufacturer's product labeling for more information.